ahalekelly/thingiverseDashboardFilter/README.md

 # thingiverseDashboardFilter
-Tampermonkey Userscript to keep likes and collections from clogging your Thingiverse feed
+Tampermonkey userscript to keep likes and collections from clogging your Thingiverse feed